This Month in History

 - 1979: The New York Times releases a national poll purporting to find that 64% of Roman Catholics and 69% of Protestants support abortion rights, at least in some cases.

 The poll is part of a long-standing propaganda campaign by the mainstream media to persuade both the public and policy makers that America has come to accept the “wisdom” of the Supreme Court in Roe v.
-Wade.
+Wade. - 1983: The Congress approves a spending bill that bars federal employee health benefits from covering abortions, unless the mother’s life is threatened.

 - 1988: Democrat Presidential candidate Michael Dukakis reaffirms his party’s commitment to abortion rights.
 Five days later, Ronald Reagan signs a law banning the commercial sale of fetal tissue and organs.